hikari-work/invoice-orderkuota-documentation/README.md

 ## 📞 Support

-For additional support and configuration assistance, please refer to the official OrderKuota documentation or contact the development team.
+For additional support and configuration assistance, please refer to the official dev @viandrabs